dataspecer/ds-wdoi/source/README.md

 You can update services, restart API service, or preprocess new data via interactive bash.

 - Guide:
-  - Create network bridge that will serve as internal network.
+  - Create network bridge that will serve as the connector network between the services.
     - [Docker tutorial](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html)
     - In our settings the bridge is named `wdoi_internal`.
       - Examples: